-The most veteran member of the Oregon Legislature, Senator Peter Courtney is now serving a record-setting eighth term as Senate President.
+The most veteran member of the Oregon Legislature, Senator Peter Courtney is serving a record 10th term as Senate President.

-Courtney is in his fifth term as a State Senator, representing portions of Salem, Gervais and Woodburn.
+Courtney is the longest-serving legislator in Oregon's history.
+He is currently serving his 38th year in the Oregon State Legislature.
+Courtney was first elected to the Oregon Senate in 1999, representing portions of Salem, Gervais, and Woodburn.
 He previously served seven terms in the Oregon House of Representatives, including four terms as House Democratic Leader.

 In 2015 he was successful in winning approval of a record $175 million investment in seismic grant funds for schools and $25 million for emergency facilities.

 Courtney, long known as a champion for mental health services, led the charge to increase funding for community mental health treatment.
 He was successful during a special session in October 2013 in winning passage of an increase in the cigarette tax which is dedicated to funding for mental health treatment.